The one with the detachable fingers.

 - MayDecember Romance: Although they're probably around the same age due to being immortals, Zellins physical form appears to be an older man and Rakaya looks like a young woman.

-- Medium Blending: The sequence explaining the history of Zellin and Rakaya is the series' first-ever animated segment.
+- Medium Blending: The sequence explaining the history of Zellin and Rakaya is the series' first-ever animated segment outside the reconstructions.

 - Mythology Gag: The Doctor forgetting her companions are gone and giving exposition to thin air is reminiscent of the Fourth Doctor awkwardly doing his shtick directly to the camera during his brief period without any companions.